Littoral combat ship: Surface warfare

-Norwegian company Kongsberg Defense & Aerospace proposed equipping LCSs with their radar-evading Naval Strike Missile, presenting scale models of the Freedom-class with 12 NSMs and the Independence-class with 18 NSMs.
+Norwegian company Kongsberg Defense & Aerospace proposed equipping LCSs with their radar-evading Naval Strike Missile, presenting scale models of the Freedom class with 12 NSMs and the Independence class with 18 NSMs.
 In July 2014, the Navy confirmed that it would test-launch the NSM from Coronado to evaluate feasibility, the first time an LCS fired a surface-to-surface missile.
 The NSM has a range of 100 nmi, greater than the Harpoon anti-ship missile, but LCSs lack long-range fire control systems to detect targets at this distance.
 On 24 September 2014, the NSM was successfully fired at a mobile target.
 The LCS's modular design makes it possible to add weapons and sensors as part of the warfare suite.
 This could mitigate lethality criticism of the LCS, which is oriented toward asymmetric swarm boat threats rather than comparable surface combatants.

 In September 2015, the Navy issued a directive to install an OTH missile on Freedom and Coronado for their next deployments in early and mid-2016.
 The exact missile was not specified, but sources say it will be both the Harpoon and NSM, each ship equipped with only one model of missile.
 The directive calls for up to eight missiles, likely in two quad packs, to be installed on box launchers as a standalone system without requiring full integration into the LCS combat system.
 On 19 July 2016, Coronado conducted a live-fire missile test of a Block 1C Harpoon missile; although the missile missed the target, the test validated the ability to launch Harpoon missiles from the forward deck of an LCS.
 In May 2018, the Navy selected the NSM as the LCS's OTH missile.

-In January 2020, the Navy reported that a Lockheed Martin 150 kW High Energy Laser and Integrated Optical-dazzler and Surveillance (HELIOS) would be put on USS Little Rock (LCS-9) for her upcoming deployment.
-The laser is part of a risk reduction effort to contribute to a layered laser defense effort, as well as boost the LCS's lethality to counter fast-attack craft and UAS.
+In January 2020, the Navy reported that Lockheed Martin's 150 kW High Energy Laser with Integrated Optical-dazzler and Surveillance (HELIOS) would be put on USS Little Rock (LCS-9) for her upcoming deployment.
+The laser is part of a risk reduction effort to contribute to a layered laser defense effort and the LCS's lethality to counter fast-attack craft and UAS.